hellowac/conda-zh-cn/cn_docs/source/commands/index.rst

    search
    update

+Conda、pip 和 virtualenv 命令
+=====================================

 Conda vs. pip vs. virtualenv commands

-=====================================
+.. tab:: 中文

+.. tab:: 英文

 If you have used pip and virtualenv in the past, you can use conda to perform all of the same operations.
 Pip is a package